aspose-email/Aspose.Email-API-References/english/net/aspose.email.mapi/pidtagpropertydescriptor/pidtagpropertydescriptor/_index.md

 ---
-title: PidTagPropertyDescriptor
+title: PidTagPropertyDescriptor.PidTagPropertyDescriptor
 second_title: Aspose.Email for .NET API Reference
-description: Initializes a new instance of the PidTagPropertyDescriptoraspose.email.mapi/pidtagpropertydescriptor class A property that is defined by a 16bit property ID and a 16bit property type.
+description: PidTagPropertyDescriptor constructor.
+Initializes a new instance of the PidTagPropertyDescriptor class A property that is defined by a 16bit property ID and a 16bit property type.
 The property ID for a tagged property is in the range 0x001  0x7FFF.
 Property IDs in the range 0x8000  0x8FFF are reserved for assignment to named properties
 type: docs
 weight: 10
 url: /net/aspose.email.mapi/pidtagpropertydescriptor/pidtagpropertydescriptor/
 ---
 ## PidTagPropertyDescriptor(int, PropertyDataType) {#constructor}

-Initializes a new instance of the [`PidTagPropertyDescriptor`](../../pidtagpropertydescriptor) class A property that is defined by a 16-bit property ID and a 16-bit property type.
+Initializes a new instance of the [`PidTagPropertyDescriptor`](../) class A property that is defined by a 16-bit property ID and a 16-bit property type.
 The property ID for a tagged property is in the range 0x001 � 0x7FFF.
 Property IDs in the range 0x8000 � 0x8FFF are reserved for assignment to named properties

 ```csharp
 public PidTagPropertyDescriptor(int id, PropertyDataType type)